xmpp-iot/xmpp-iot.github.io/_posts/basics/2014-11-01-being-friends.md

 ##Having a Parent, Adding security

-The usage of friendship is very good if you are a human talking our own descisions.
-But if whe are a temp sensor we must talk to a trusted friend to ask for permissions.
+The usage of friendship is very good if you are a human that can take your own descisions.
+But if we are a temp sensor we must talk to a trusted friend to ask for permissions.

-> Every device can have a "best friend" or "parent" which is the trusted party that takes the descisions regarding the device possibilities to respond to friendship requests and access to specific fields.
+Every device can have a "best friend" or "parent" which is the trusted party that takes the descisions regarding the device possibilities to respond to friendship requests and access to specific fields.

-Using this way of endpoint security creates andless possibilities with changing the ownership of devcices during first commissioning[^commission] It even supports the usecase of thirdparty delivering unnamed Things that you can buy and the transfer them to be your own property
+Using this way of endpoint security creates endless possibilities with changing the ownership of devcices during first commissioning[^commission] It can even support the usecase of thirdparty delivering unnamed Things that you can buy in any store and then transfer them to be your own property

-[^commission] The process when a Thing recieves it first condiguration.
+[^commission] The process when a Thing recieves it first configuration.

 `JID (jabber id):` Every account in the XMPP network have an identity that looks like an email adress it is a uniqe identifier in the domain this is called the Jabber ID or **JID**.
 {: .notice-inverse}